PHILIPPINES COUNTRY GUIDE

 In fact, the Philippines has one of the fastest-growing economies in Asia.
 Until the pandemic, the Philippine economy didn’t experience a year of negative growth since the late 1990s, and consistently achieved growth exceeding 6% year-on-year.

-If you’re specifically looking to buy real estate in the Philippines, click above to read our full guide on the topic.
+If you’re specifically looking to buy real estate in the Philippines, click above to read our full guide about the topic.

 Rapid, multi-decade long growth in the Philippine housing market and stocks are aided by a pro-investment government that, despite its flaws, has made great strides in welcoming foreign investors to the country.